-Figure 16 Regenerative Ranging Block Diagram shift at 2.5 MHz, then the wideband A/D samples would be taken coincident with the narrowband samples.
-However with a phase detector, loop filter, number controlled oscillator, and PRN code generator.
-Phase error between the received uplink code and the local code generator is formed by multiplying the received Q samples by a halfchip advanced version of the local C_1 code and integrating the resulting product for a period of 10, 40, or 160 milliseconds depending on the current loop operating bandwidth.
+The Q samples are provided as input to a 2nd-order DLL that synchronizes the phase and frequency of the local code generator with the received uplink ranging code.
+The loop has three tracking bandwidths - 4 Hz for signal acquisition, 1 Hz for strong signal tracking, and 0.25 Hz for weak signal tracking.
+The loop is a discrete-time digital control system with a phase detector, loop filter, number controlled oscillator, and PRN code generator.
+Phase error between the received uplink code and the local code generator is formed by multiplying the received Q samples by a half-chip advanced version of the local C1 code and integrating the resulting product for a period of 10, 40, or 160 milliseconds depending on the current loop operating bandwidth.
 Since the gain of the phase detector is proportional to signal amplitude, the loop has a provision for inserting a compensating gain function which varies inversely with signal amplitude in discrete power-of-2 steps.
 This function is accomplished by integrating and smoothing the I-samples and using the resulting values to generate an index for a power-of-2 gain table.

-The DLL assures that the C_1 component of the local code generator is aligned with the C_1 component of the received ranging code and that the chip edges of the other component generators ($C_2 - C_6$) are also properly aligned.
+The DLL assures that the C_1 component of the local code generator is aligned with the C_1 component of the received ranging code and that the chip edges of the other component generators $(C_2 - C_6)$ are also properly aligned.
 However since there are more than two chips in each of these components, a cyclical shift operation is generally required to properly align the component codes within the corresponding shift register generators.
 This operation is accomplished by multiplying and accumulating the received Q samples with each bit of each shift register, and selecting the shift position that generates the largest correlation product.
 Once these decisions have been made, the regenerated composite code is formed and passed on to the downlink modulator.
-The tracking accuracy of the RRC is a function of the amplitude of the received RF signal and the tracking bandwidth.
-At low power levels, the tracking error is dominated by thermal noise whereas quantization errors due to finite bit widths dominate at the higher power levels.
-Figure 17 shows the predicted accuracy as a function of RF signal level and tracking bandwidth.